-Lovers.-Might find a perennial source of conversation in the Pages and Pictures of "Grip" afterest other subjects had been talked to death 1-Only \$2.00 per Annum.
+Lovers.-Might find a perennial source of conversation in the Pages and Pictures of "Grip" after fail other subjects had been talked to death-only \$2.00 per Annum.

-Posticians-Of either party-who can enjoy if god-humboured and truthful hit at themselves, will appreciate "Grip's" pointed carthons.
-If there are any politicians worthy of the same, who have not subscribed, they are info. med that "Grip" costs only \$2.00 pur Annum.
+Politicial S-Of either party-who can enjoy a good-livenoured and truthful hit at themselves, will appreciate "Grip's" pointed cartoons.
+If there are any politicians worthy of the name, who have not subscribed, they are informed that "Grip's" costs only \$2.00 per Annum.

-Parents.-All over the Dominion testify that "Grip" weekly visits to their homes are hailed with delight by their children, to whom its cartoons are a unique education.
-Just try a year's subscription, and prove this assertion.-\$2.00 per Annum in advance.
+Parents.-All over the Dominion testify that "Grip's" weekly visits to their homes are hailed with delight by their children, to whom its cartoons are a unique education.